Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 #### PyTorch-related API Replacement

 1. To enable the Ascend AI Processor to use the capabilities of the PyTorch framework, the native PyTorch framework needs to be adapted at the device layer.
 The APIs related to the CPU and CUDA need to be replaced for external presentation.
 During network porting, some device-related APIs need to be replaced with the APIs related to the Ascend AI Processor.
-[Table 5](#table1922064517344)  lists the supported device-related APIs.
+[Table 4](#table1922064517344)  lists the supported device-related APIs.

-    **Table  5**  Device-related APIs
+    **Table  4**  Device-related APIs<a name="table1922064517344"></a>

     <table><thead align="left"><tr id="row1222164553413"><th class="cellrowborder" valign="top" width="43.43434343434344%" id="mcps1.2.4.1.1"><p id="p15221445163419"><a name="p15221445163419"></a><a name="p15221445163419"></a>Original PyTorch API</p>
     </th>